 Safeguarding male adult guests is more important than preventing the rape of your own children.

-You need not fight against immoral mobs if you can instead give them something they might want.
+You need not fight against immoral mobs if you can instead give them something they might want (such as your daughters).

 The 7 Deadly Sins, the deadly vices, are listed here in traditional order.
 This list goes back at least to the sixth century Pope St. Gregory the Great and St. John Cassian, but the refined the list over the years to arrive at the present seven.
 I will show here how each of these Christian "sins" is actually necessary for the normal functioning of a person.